 Address: 6 Orange Row, Brighton

 Orange Row is all about road bikes and they’ve been operating out of the North Laines in Brighton for about a year now.
-Their first claim to fame is that they are the UK’s only dealer for Spoon Customs handmade bikes which are a handmade Alpine-style road bike which are actually developed in the French alps.
+Their first claim to fame is that they are the UK’s only dealer for Spoon Customs handmade bikes which are handmade Alpine-style road bikes that are actually developed in the French Alps.